adammark/Markup.js/README.md

 document.getElementById("sidebar").innerHTML = Mark.up(template, context);
 ```

+### Loading templates with AJAX

+Large chunks of HTML can be cumbersome to write as JavaScript strings.
+To get around this, you can write your templates in plain text files
-You can also load templates as plain text via AJAX.
-Here's how to do it
+and load them via AJAX.
+Here's how to do it with jQuery:
-with jQuery:

 ``` javascript
 $.get("templates/sidebar.txt", function (txt) {